US-backed forces admit to ‘difficulties’ beating IS in Syria

 On the hilltop lookout north of Baghouz, an SDF sentry, lying flat on his stomach with his rocket launcher trained on the camp, cautioned an approaching comrade not to get too close.
 “There are snipers,” he said of the IS camp.

-SDF spokesman Kino Gabriel said the camp was approximately 0.25 square kilometers in size — much the same area it was five weeks ago, when the SDF said it was finally going to conclude the battle.
+Gabriel said the camp was approximately 0.25 square kilometers in size — much the same area it was five weeks ago, when the SDF said it was finally going to conclude the battle.

-“We are facing several difficulties regarding the operations,” Gabriel told reporters outside Baghouz on Sunday.

-An earlier look at the camp showed tents pitched over trenches and foxholes, suggesting the possibly of a substantial tunnel network that the SDF says is hindering its advance.

-In the middle of the camp stands a pair of two-floor compounds, showing little sign of damage.
+In the middle of the camp stands a pair of two-story compounds, showing little sign of damage.
 Several houses that appeared habitable can be seen as well.

+With operations now stretching into the spring, Gabriel faced pointed questions from the press over whether IS would be able to resupply itself with water and goods, despite the siege.

+He said he was not aware of any smuggling tunnels still in operation, and that IS was cut off from the outside world.

 Gabriel said 29,600 people have left Baghouz since Jan.
 9, among them 5,000 fighters — far greater than the SDF had initially estimated remained inside.

-He said the SDF would no longer estimate how many people remained in Baghouz but said recent evacuees told the fighting forces that another 5,000 were still inside.
+He said the SDF no longer estimates how many people remained in Baghouz but added that recent evacuees told the fighting forces that another 5,000 were still inside.

-The SDF and the Kurdish-led authorities that administer northeast Syria have banned in recent days journalists from interviewing evacuees from Baghouz.
+The force and the Kurdish-led authorities that administer northeast Syria have banned in recent days journalists from interviewing evacuees from Baghouz.

 The evacuees are now living in detention-like camps in the self-administered region that international humanitarian organizations say are vastly overcrowded and underserved.
 They say disease is rampant in the camps and medical care is desperately needed.